hoppe93/symachin/README.md

 Basic concepts
 ==============
-In this section we describe the basic concepts of symachin.

 Expressions and rules
 ---------------------
-The two fundamental objects operated on/with in symachin are *expressions* and *rules*. **Expressions** are basically the algebraic expressions that are processed by symachin, i.e. they consists of symbols that are added, subtracted and multiplied together.
-Formally, an expression in symachin is a list of *terms*, and each term in turn consists of a list of *factors*.
-Factors are the smallest units symachin works with and has two properties assigned to it: a *sign* and a *name*.
+The two fundamental objects operated on/with in `symachin` are *expressions* and *rules*. **Expressions** are basically the algebraic expressions that are processed by `symachin`, i.e. they consists of symbols that are added, subtracted and multiplied together.
+Formally, an expression in `symachin` is a list of *terms*, and each term in turn consists of a list of *factors*.
+Factors are the smallest units `symachin` works with and has two properties assigned to it: a *sign* and a *name*.
 The sign is either positive or negative, and determines how the factor behaves during addition and subtraction.
 The name is used to identify the factor, and any two factors with the same name are considered equal (in absolute value).
-The name may consist of any characters that doesn't hold special meaning to symachin.
+The name may consist of any characters that doesn't hold special meaning to `symachin`.

-**Rules**, or more complete, ***replacement*** **rules**, are tell symachin how to replace certain factors in a given expression.
-When applied, symachin will go through the given expression and replace all occurences of a list of given factors by the expressions defined in the rule.
+**Rules**, or more complete, ***replacement*** **rules**, are tell `symachin` how to replace certain factors in a given expression.
+When applied, `symachin` will go through the given expression and replace all occurences of a list of given factors by the expressions defined in the rule.
 Thus rules are able to emulate the behaviour of scalar products, cross products, or other more exotic operators (such as derivatives, integrals and beyond) when acting on expressions, while allowing the user to define symbolic relations.

-symachin keeps one list of expressions and one list of rules during execution.
+`symachin` keeps one list of expressions and one list of rules during execution.
 Both are labeled in the same way, but a label is either associated with an expression or a replacement rule.
-While the language syntax would not prevent an expression and a rule to have the same label, symachin enforces this syntax rule to avoid confusion.
+While the language syntax would not prevent an expression and a rule to have the same label, `symachin` enforces this syntax rule to avoid confusion.

 Comments
 --------
-There are two types of comments in symachin.
+There are two types of comments in `symachin`.
 Line comments are started by `#` and ended by a newline character.
 Multiline comments are also allowed and have the same syntax as in the C family of languages.
 They are started with `/*` and ended by `*/`.